LeeKahYin/MLOps-Vehicle-Insurance/README.md

 # MLOps Project - Vehicle Insurance Data Pipeline

-This project aims to demonstrate a robust pipeline for deploying a machine learning project with step by step instrictions on project setup, data processing, model deployment, and CI/CD automation.
+This project aims to demonstrate a robust pipeline for deploying a machine learning project with step-by-step instructions on project setup, data processing, model deployment, and CI/CD automation.

 ---